Vagab/management_bot/prd.md

 ## Success Criteria

-- User can authenticate with Google and HubSpot
+- [x] User can authenticate with Google and HubSpot
-- Agent can answer questions about clients using RAG
+- [x] Agent can answer questions about clients using RAG
-- Agent can execute multi-step tasks autonomously
+- [x] Agent can execute multi-step tasks autonomously
-- Agent can handle ongoing instructions and proactive behavior
+- [x] Agent can create, manage, and complete tasks automatically
-- Tasks can wait for responses and resume when events occur
+- [x] Tasks can be resumed and processed based on events (emails, time)
-- Simple, functional chat interface
+- [x] Simple, functional chat interface with real-time updates
+- [ ] Agent can handle ongoing instructions and proactive behavior (Phase 5)
-- All integrations working with polling-based updates
+- [x] Task orchestration working with cron-based polling

 ## Constraints